top of page

 a speech therapy guessing game being played on a laptop for a teletherapy session

-Another feature to consider when looking for teletherapy activities is how well the activity suits a range of skill levels.
-Obviously, resources with leveled practice (such as this subordinating conjunctions Boom Card deck) provide material for students of different abilities.
-Plus, the ability to progress through the levels makes the resource more usable with the same student across multiple sessions.
+Another feature to consider when looking for teletherapy activities is how well they suit a range of skill levels.
+Obviously, comprehensive resources with leveled practice (such as this subordinating conjunctions Boom Card deck) provide material for students of different abilities.
+Plus, the ability to progress through the levels makes the resource more usable with the same student across multiple speech therapy sessions.

 a student using a conjunctions boom card deck in teletherapy

-Other ways teletherapy resources may be differentiated is to have optional visuals that you can use or hide for each student, as in this chocolate-themed activity for older students.
+Another way to differentiate teletherapy resources is to include optional visuals you can use or hide for each student, as in this chocolate-themed activity for older students.

 A vocabulary Boom Card activity being used in teletherapy on a laptop